git-town/git-town/website/src/stacked-changes.md

 Merge conflicts happen when you merge two branches that change the same location in the same file.
-Git cannot (and should not) decided which version to use and it lets the user sort it out.
+Git cannot (and should not) decided which version to use and lets the user sort it out.

-to resolve with two different commits (commits with different SHAs) making the same change.
-This
+Unfortunately,

 To minimize the risk of phantom merge conflicts after shipping the oldest branch in a stacked change, ship using a